Services to address loneliness

 - Social clubs

-For example – Contact the Elderly is a charity that holds regular free Sunday afternoon tea parties for people over 75 who live alone.
-They will collect you from your home and drive you to a volunteer host’s home for the afternoon.
-Apply online or call 0800 716 543.
+For example, the charity Re-engage (formerly Contact the Elderly) holds regular free Sunday afternoon tea parties for people over 75 who live alone.
+They will collect you from your home and drive you to a volunteer host’s home for the afternoon - although these are currently suspended due to Covid-19.
+Once they resume you can apply online or call 0800 716 543.

 - Arts and crafts groups